Free will in theology: Alternate approaches

 Rabbi Mordechai Yosef Leiner holds perhaps the most controversial view: apparently denying that man has free will, and that instead all is determined by God.

 Kabbalistic thought

 The existence of free will, and the paradox above (as addressed by either approach), is closely linked to the concept of Tzimtzum.
 Tzimtzum entails the idea that God "constricted" his infinite essence, to allow for the existence of a "conceptual space" in which a finite, independent world could exist.
 This "constriction" made free will possible, and hence the potential to earn the World to Come.

 Further, according to the first approach, it is understood that the Free-will Omniscience paradox provides a temporal parallel to the paradox inherent within Tzimtzum.
-In granting free will, God has somehow "constricted" his foreknowledge, to allow for Man's independent action; He thus has foreknowledge and yet free will exists.
+In granting free will, God has somehow "constricted" his foreknowledge to allow for Man's independent action; He thus has foreknowledge, yet free will exists.
 In the case of Tzimtzum, God has "constricted" his essence to allow for Man's independent existence; He is thus immanent and yet transcendent.